 Respectively, Ireland and Scotland did their bit, with TINY MAGNETIC PETS and their aural mix of SAINT ETIENNE and KRAFTWERK successfully touring with OMD in support of their excellent second album ‘Deluxe/Debris’, while formed out of the ashes of ANALOG ANGEL, RAINLAND wowed audiences opening for ASSEMBLAGE 23.

-A bit of smooth among the rough, REAL EXPERTS and CULT WITH NO NAME released new albums while other new(ish) acts making a positive impression this year included KNIGHT$, PROMENADE CINÉMA, MOLINA, ANNEKA, SOFTWAVE, THE FRIXION and KALEIDA.
+A bit of smooth among the rough, CULT WITH NO NAME released a new album while other new(ish) acts making a positive impression this year included KNIGHT$, PROMENADE CINÉMA, MOLINA, ANNEKA, SOFTWAVE, THE FRIXION and KALEIDA.

 Despite getting a positive response, both iEUROPEAN and SOL FLARE parted ways while on the opposite side of the coin, Belgian passengers METROLAND celebrated five years in the business with the lavish ‘12×12’ boxed set